sneakerpimps.net | |||||||||

 "At one point we were violently anti-guitars.
 It got to the stage where I was hiding my indie records.
 It took a little while to pull them out of the cupboard."

 "There are two different approaches.
 One's making an album with a folk ethic of song structure, melody and lyric.
 The other is making it as sonically contemporary as possible.
-Which means embracing the entire discourse of dance music."
+Which means embracing the entire discourse of dance music.""Trip hop is just the 90s version of goth"

 You might think the Sneaker Pimps are an indie band, but their spectral brand of guitar-laden beats would never have existed without dance music.
 Founders Liam and Chris started out making trip hop, and a score of dance remixes have even put on speed garage pirates.
 Now on to the Nike tattoo, the dreams of vomiting fish and how Chris gets all the girls that Joe falls in love with.
 Writer: Rob Fearn; Photographer: Eitan